DoggyFiOfficial/dogecoin-snap-public/packages/snap/README.md

 - Generate a single Dogecoin address
 - Get the balance for that address
 - Get the list of transactions for that address
+- Send DOGE from that address to another address
+- Send DRC-20 from that address to another address
-- Send DOGETEST from that address to another address
+- Send Dunes from that address to another address
+- Mint DRC-20 tokens
+- Mint transfer inscriptions for DRC-20 tokens
+- Deploy DRC-20 tokens
+- Send Doginals
+- Inscribe Doginals
+- Open Dunes

 ## Permissions